LegionofMany/411BlockPages/blockpage411/DEPLOY.md

 # Deployment Instructions

 This project is a Next.js app.
-Below are two supported deployment options: Vercel (recommended for Next.js) and a container platform (Docker).
+Vercel is the recommended deployment platform for Next.js applications.

 ## Vercel (recommended)